 Here are some examples of the types of activities involved in both areas to help illustrate the differences.

-- Data governance activities include the management of metadata, data operations, data management, data architecture, data quality, and master data.
+- Data governance activities include the management of metadata, data operations, data management, data architecture, data quality, and primary data.

 - IG, on the other hand, concerns itself with an organization’s data lifecycle management.
 It includes activities and processes such as personal information exchange, regulatory compliance audits, records, retention schedule, e-discovery, and data privacy protection.